Returning to work safely following COVID-19 closures

 - Have appropriate hygiene facilities in place, display posters of good hand washing practices and have proper ventilation.
 Give tissues as well as bins or bags for employee’s disposal.
 Empty bins regularly and provide advice on good respiratory practice.

 - Provide for physical distancing across all work activities of at least 2 metres as much as possible.
 (Staggering breaks, put in place arrangements for meetings and canteen facilities, put in place a no handshaking policy, no sharing of cups or pens, adapt sign in or sign out systems).
 Install physical barriers, such as clear plastic sneeze guards between workers were 2 metre distancing is not possible.
+For guidelines on physical distancing in the hospitality sector, see ‘Returning to work in pubs, restaurants and the hospitality sector’ below.

 - Keep a log of any group work to help with contact tracing.